IBM/TDD-NodeJS-Containers/README.md

 * [esm](https://www.npmjs.com/package/esm): The brilliantly simple, babel-less, bundle-less ECMAScript module loader.
 <details><summary><strong>Why JavaScript Modules?</strong></summary>

+> Modules in JavaScript are really great feature in the latest version of the language.
+Unfortunately it's not supported in earlier versions of Node.js ( < ver 13.2.x )

+> So in order to use these new features you'll need a transpiler to generate plain old JavaScript for now.

-> esm is the world’s most advanced ECMAScript module loader.
+> we recomment `esm` which is the world’s most advanced ECMAScript module loader.
 This fast, production ready, zero dependency loader is all you need to support ECMAScript modules in Node 6+.

-See the release [post](https://medium.com/web-on-the-edge/tomorrows-es-modules-today-c53d29ac448c) for details!
+> See the release [post](https://medium.com/web-on-the-edge/tomorrows-es-modules-today-c53d29ac448c) for details!

 </details>

 # Prerequisites